bodo-ai/Bodo/README.rst

 Jupyter Notebook
 ################

-To use HPAT with Jupyter Notebook, install jupyter, ipython, and ipyparallel.
+To use Bodo with Jupyter Notebook, install jupyter, ipython, and ipyparallel.
 Then, create a mpi profile for ipython::

     ipython profile create --parallel --profile=mpi